 An active presence is his community, he is a member of the Nesquehoning Lions Club, where he was a past president, treasurer and zone chairman.
 He is also a 25 year member of the Nesquehoning American Legion and is a member of the Nesquehoning Planning Commission.

 In 1998, he received the Business Man of the Year for the Nesquehoning V.F.W.
 Post for his outstanding service to the community.

 In 2007 he had the distinction afforded him by Northampton Community College as one of their Top Forty Alumni.
 NCC set their diamond criteria for the accolade based on leadership in their field, establishing a high profile, making an impact in their field, being successful (not in monetary terms) and in some way giving back to their community.
 NCC stated “It takes a fine mix to make a community and to make it work well takes the best.
 For forty years, Northampton's best have helped make their community work"

-He is a charter member and current chairman of the Carbon County Child Death Review Team, overseen by the PA Dept. of Health and whose mission is to investigate the circumstances of the death of any carbon resident aged 18 years and under to determine if the death was preventable in any way.
+He is a former charter member and chairman of the Carbon County Child Death Review Team, overseen by the PA Dept. of Health and whose mission is to investigate the circumstances of the death of any carbon resident aged 18 years and under to determine if the death was preventable in any way.

 He is a member of St. Mary's Byzantine Catholic Church, Nesquehoning, where he serves as a Trustee of the Church.
 He is married to Koreen (Fritzinger) Nalesnik, formerly of Slatington, who is an English teacher in the Tamaqua Area School District.
 The couple has two daughters, Tayler and Delana.